masayuki038/FileStoredMap/README.md

 ## Summary
 FileStoredMap is an implementation of java.util.Map.
 The entries(key-value) are persisted in files instead of Java heap avoiding the Out Of Memory Error.
+Since this map dosen't eat up Java heap area.

+FileStoredMap serializes Map.Entry(key-value) to BSON(http://bsonspec.org/) and writes to data file when called 'put'.
+Adn deserializes BSON to Java Object when called 'get'.

 For example, below:

     @Test